- AWS.eu›

 We have a shared responsibility model with the customer; AWS manages and controls the components from the host operating system and virtualisation layer down to the physical security of the facilities in which the services operate, and AWS customers are responsible for building secure applications.
 We provide a wide variety of best practices documents, encryption tools and other guidance our customers can leverage in delivering application-level security measures.
 In addition, AWS partners offer hundreds of tools and features to help customers to meet their security objectives, ranging from network security, configuration management, access control and data encryption.

-The AWS European Sovereign Cloud will be secured by a dedicated European Security Operations Centre (SOC) that mirrors our global security practices.
+The AWS European Sovereign Cloud is secured by a dedicated European Security Operations Centre (SOC) that mirrors our global security practices.
 Security is foundational to digital sovereignty and AWS is architected to be the most secure global cloud infrastructure on which to build, migrate and manage applications and workloads.
 AWS has always been secure by design, defining industry-leading practices, technologies and controls that are deeply integrated across all layers, from the physical data centres to the network design and service architectures, ensuring robust security and data protection for customers’ applications and data.
 To bring these trusted solutions and operations to customers of the AWS European Sovereign Cloud, we will extend our security operations to the dedicated SOC.
-This SOC will be supported by a dedicated security leader who will be an EU citizen residing in the EU.
-The security leader will be responsible for advising the managing director and supporting customers and regulators in Europe on security-related matters.
+This SOC is supported by a dedicated security leader who is an EU citizen residing in the EU.
+The security leader is responsible for advising the managing director and supporting customers and regulators in Europe on security-related matters.

 As with all existing AWS Regions, the AWS European Sovereign Cloud will provide customers with control over the storage, transfer and encryption of their data to meet their data sovereignty needs.
 With AWS European Sovereign Cloud, AWS is going further and enabling customers to keep all the metadata they create (such as the roles, permissions, resource labels and configurations that they use to run AWS) in the EU.
 Because the AWS European Sovereign Cloud is an independent AWS Region, no customer-created metadata will leave the Region without customer permission.
 The AWS European Sovereign Cloud also has independent Identity and Access Management, billing and metering systems.